dice-group/Lemming/README.md

 mvn exec:java -Dexec.mainClass="org.aksw.simba.lemming.tools.BuildBaselineGraph" -Dexec.args="-ds pg -nv 792923"
 ```

-You should move the target graph before starting the graph generation.
-The target graph is also called held-out graph, it's usually the latest graph of the versioned dataset.

-From the metrics pre-computation step, you can get the number of vertices of the target graph.
-This will serve as an input to the graph generation.
 Below is a table with the currently accepted datasets and the number of vertices of its target graph.

 <table>